Career in Holistic Nutrition: Job Duties and Responsibilities

 Holistic nutritionists go above and beyond to find healthy alternatives to modern medicine for their clients.
 Learn about the education, job duties and licensure requirements to see if this is the right career for you.

-If students are looking for a well-versed career to help people eat better, becoming a holistic nutritionist might be a good option.
-These professionals focus their efforts on improving a person's diet, which then betters their life both physically and emotionally.
+For students with a passion for teaching people how to eat better, becoming a holistic nutritionist might be a good option.
+These professionals focus their efforts on improving a person's diet in order to improve their life both physically and emotionally.
 Most of these nutritionists are self-employed and build their own client list.
 Students interested in this career tend to hold a bachelor's in a health-related discipline.
 Subjects covered in training include culinary arts, herbology and metabolism.
+Licensure is required by most states.
 Voluntary certifications are available to students looking to further their skills and education.

 |Other Requirements||Licensure and certifications sometimes required|